 These majestic creatures are so stunning up close and personal.
 This whale watching cruise is highly recommended in Bora Bora to give you a chance to see something different.

-- The only way to get to Bora Bora is flying through Air Tahiti or arriving by boat.
+The only way to get to Bora Bora is flying through Air Tahiti, a helicopter or arriving by boat via cruise.

 Things not to forget to pack: